srvaroa/srvaroa.github.io/_posts/2024-01-09-how-organisations-cripple-engineering-teams-with-good-intentions.md

     learning!
 Inclusiveness!
 But Ars longa, vita brevis.
 Engineers spend less time in engineering.

-Would you, product manager, people manager, UX designer, <insert_your_discipline_here>, be able to do your job properly if you had to spend 5% of your time in each of 10 other disciplines?
+Would you, product manager, people manager, UX designer, `$insert_your_discipline_here`, be able to do your job properly if you had to spend 5% of your time in each of 10 other disciplines?
 If your core activity was loaded with a crust of unnecessary ritual?
 Of course not!